Google's cloud computing services running on the same infrastructure that Google uses internally for its end-user products.

 Example: Google Drive, Dropbox, and iCloud let you access your photos and documents from any device....

-Example: An e-commerce site uses Lambda to send confirmation emails whenever someone makes a purchase....
+Example: An e-commerce site uses Lambda to: process images uploaded to S3 (resizing and watermarking), send o...

 Google's cloud computing services that help you build, deploy, and scale applications using Google's infrastructure.
 Like using Google's massive computer network for your projects.